koii-network/ezsandbox/README.md

 [Start Here](./Lesson%202/README.md)

+## Lesson 3: Crawlers and Secrets

+One of the best use cases for Koii nodes is to gather data from the web.
+In this tutorial, we'll show you how to use local secrets on your node, and how to build out a full web crawler that runs on any participating Task Nodes.

+Start Here (coming soon)

-## Lesson 3: Data Sharing & Replication Incentives
+## Lesson 4: Data Sharing & Replication Incentives

 With this step online, we can now start to add audit mechanisms and incentives.